*Swimming and wading from BCA property is not permitted.*

 Boat Registration for Residents

-BCA members, tenants, and their guests may launch their own boats at Sunday Park, Harbour Pointe, or The L. Still, they must properly register the vessels with the Virginia Department of Game and Inland Fisheries Brandermill Community Association.
-Annual decals for registering boats with the BCA are available at the BCA office and must be displayed on the starboard bow of privately owned boats.
+BCA members, tenants, and their guests may launch their own boats at Sunday Park or The Landing.
+Waterside Park and Harbour Pointe are exclusively for kayaks and canoes.
+Boats that are over 18 feet and have a motor must be registered with the Virginia Department of Game and Inland Fisheries.
+All boats utilizing the reservoir from Brandermill property must be registered with the Association.
+Amenity stickers are available at the BCA office and must be displayed on the starboard bow of privately owned boats.
 These decals are also required on all boats stored at the marina and on storage racks throughout Brandermill.
-Residents and guests using launch facilities or rental options must display valid BCA hang tags from the rear-view mirror of their cars left in parking areas.
+Members and guests using launch facilities or rental options must display valid BCA hang tags from the rear-view mirror of their cars left in parking areas.
 Vehicles with trailers must be parked in the designated trailer parking lot at Sunday Park.
-Vehicles without proper parking credentials are subject to towing at the owner’s expense.
+Vehicles without proper parking decals are subject to towing at the owner’s expense.
 All watercraft used on the Swift Creek Reservoir, whether stored on BCA property (t-racks, posts, or waterfront property) or stored at a Brandermill home (in the garage/under the deck), must be registered annually with the BCA for general identification purposes and use of Brandermill boat launch sites.
-This includes windsurf, paddle-boards, and inflatables.
-The 2021 annual Home Registration fee is $25.
+This includes windsurfers, paddle boards, and inflatable vessels.

 Boat Storage Options

 Brandermill residents may store a boat on BCA property by annually renting spaces.
 Waterfront property owners may store 1 motorized and 1 non-motorized boat at the water’s edge directly behind their home.
-The boat may be pulled up into the common property and chained to a tree or a post.
+The boat must be properly secured.

 The options include:

 - The Landing at Commodore Point: t-racks, beach posts, boat on trailer parking spaces

 Home Registration $30

 Upper T-Rack $85

 Middle T-Rack $90